-With an oral examination and x-rays of the mouth, Dr. Jenny, Dr. Downie and Dr. Koehn can evaluate the position of the wisdom teeth and predict if there are present or future potential problems.
+With an oral examination and x-rays of the mouth, Dr. Jenny, Dr. Downie, Dr. Koehn, Dr. Rahimi and Dr. Patel can evaluate the position of the wisdom teeth and predict if there are present or future potential problems.
 Studies have shown that early evaluation and treatment result in a superior outcome for the patient.
 Patients are generally first evaluated in the mid-teenage years by their dentist, orthodontist, or by an oral and maxillofacial surgeon.

 All outpatient surgery is performed under appropriate anesthesia to maximize patient comfort.
 Our doctors are trained, licensed, and highly experienced in providing various types of anesthesia for patients.

 Why should I have my wisdom teeth removed?

 If you do not have enough room in your mouth for your third molars to fully erupt, a number of problems can happen.
 Impacted wisdom teeth should be removed before their root structure is fully developed.
 In some patients it is as early as 12 or 13, and in others it may not be until the early twenties.
 Problems tend to occur with increasing frequency after the age of 30.
 Some of the possible problems related to not removing your wisdom teeth include:

 The most frequent clinical problem we see is pericoronitis, (a localized gum infection).
 Without enough room for total eruption, the gum tissue around the wisdom tooth can become irritated and infected, resulting in recurrent pain, swelling, and problems with chewing and/or swallowing.